Winter Paralympic Games

-The Winter Paralympic Games is an international multi-sport event where athletes with physical disabilities compete in snow and ice sports.
-The event includes athletes with mobility impairments, amputations, blindness, and cerebral palsy.
-The Winter Paralympic Games are held every four years directly following the Winter Olympic Games and (since 1992) hosted in the same city.
-The International Paralympic Committee (IPC) oversees the Games.
+The Paralympic Winter Games are an international multi-sport event featuring winter Para athletes with physical and vision impairments who are representing their National Paralympic Committee (NPC) to compete in snow and ice Para sports.

+The Paralympic Winter Games are held every four years a matter of days following the conclusion of the Winter Olympic Games and (since 1992) hosted in the same city.

+Eligible impairments for the Paralympic Winter Games include physical impairments (impaired muscle power, range of movement, limb deficiency, leg length difference, hypertonia, ataxia, athetosis) and vision impairment.

+The International Paralympic Committee (IPC) oversees the delivery of the Games.
 Medals are awarded in each event: with gold for first place, silver for second, and bronze for third, following the tradition that the Olympic Games began in 1904.

-The Winter Paralympics began in 1976 in Örnsköldsvik, Sweden.
+The Winter Paralympics began in 1976 in Örnsköldsvik, Sweden, with 198 Para athletes from 16 countries taking part.
 Those Games were the first Paralympics that featured athletes other than those in wheelchairs.
-The Games have expanded and grown, including the Summer Paralympic Games, to become part of the largest international sporting event after the Olympics.
-Given their expansion, the need for a very specific classification system has arisen.
-This system has also given rise to controversy and opened the door for various forms of cheating, which has tainted the integrity of the Games.
+Since 1976 the Games have grown in size and stature.
+Multiple records were broken at the Milano Cortina 2026 Paralympic Winter Games which marked the 50th anniversary of the first Games.
+A record number of athletes and countries took part while more countries won medals than any previous Winter Games.
+In addition more broadcasters than ever before covered the event, beaming TV pictures around the world.

+As the Games have grown the list of eligible impairments has increased..

 Norway has been the top-ranking (medals) nation for four Paralympic Winter Games: 1980, 1988, 1994, and 1998.
 Germany has been the top-ranking (medals) for three Paralympic Winter Games: 1976, 2002, and 2010.
-Russia (2006 and 2014) and United States (1992 and 2018) have been the top-ranking nation two time each.
-Austria (1984) and China (2022) have been the top-ranking nation one time each.
+China (2022 and 2026), Russia (2006 and 2014) and the United States (1992 and 2018) have been the top-ranking nation two times each.
+Austria (1984) has been the top-ranking nation one time.